dongbo19/VINS-MONO-ROS2/README.md

 # VINS-MONO-ROS2
 ## ROS2 version of VINS-MONO
+**New: Code has been adapted for Ubuntu 24.04.
+See the ros2_jazzy branch for details.**
 # 1. Introduction
 This repository implements the ROS2 version of VINS-MONO, mainly including the following packages:
 * **camera_model**